-Signe Leisk is the head of the Municipal, Planning & Environmental Group.
-Her practice encompasses all aspects of municipal, land use planning and environmental law, including expropriations and proceedings under the Building Code Act.
+Signe Leisk's practice encompasses all aspects of municipal, land use planning and environmental law, with a particular focus on land development.
 She has extensive experience representing both private sector builders and developers as well as municipalities and public institutions.
 Signe appears regularly before the Ontario Municipal Board and the courts.

 Signe has authored numerous articles on municipal and planning law and is a co-author of three leading texts: Municipal and Planning Law in Canada, 2nd edition, published by Thomson Carswell, Canadian Forms & Precedents-Municipal Law published by LexisNexis Butterworths, and Canadian Forms & Precedents – Land Development, also published by LexisNexis Butterworths.
-She has also guest lectured on municipal and planning law at the University of Toronto Faculty of Law and Department of Geography and the Queen's University School of Urban and Regional Planning.
+She has also guest lectured on municipal, planning and environmental law at Western University Faculty of Law, University of Toronto Faculty of Law and Department of Geography and the Queen's University School of Urban and Regional Planning.

 Her work experience includes:

 - Acting for developers in obtaining approvals for high rise condominium towers, residential plans of subdivision and common elements condominiums across Ontario